jenkinsci/plugin-installation-manager-tool/README.md

 * `CACHE_DIR`: used to configure the directory where the plugins update center cache is located.
 By default it will be in `~/.cache/jenkins-plugin-management-cli`, if the user doesn't have a home directory when it will go to: `$(pwd)/.cache/jenkins-plugin-management-cli`.

+* `JENKINS_UC_DOWNLOAD`: used to configure the URL from where plugins will be downloaded from.
+Often used to cache or as proxy the Jenkins plugin download site.
+If set then all plugins will be downloaded through that URL.

 #### Plugin Input Format
 The expected format for plugins in the .txt file or entered through the `--plugins` CLI option is `artifact ID:version` or `artifact ID:url` or `artifact:version:url`